 Enforcement of gas safety regulations is the responsibility of the Health and Safety Executive.

-- The damp is caused by a structural defect in the property
+- it is caused by a structural defect

-- there's inadequate insulation, heating or ventilation causing condensation
+- condensation is being caused by inadequate insulation, heating, or ventilation

-The landlord may not be responsible if the damp is caused by condensation due to the lifestyle of the tenant, for example if the tenant:
+The landlord may not be responsible if the damp is caused by condensation due to lifestyle choices, for example if you:

-- does not use the heating system sufficiently.
+- do not use the heating system correctly

-In these circumstances tenants should seek advice to establish who is responsible for repairs.
+In these circumstances, you should seek advice to establish who is responsible for repairs.

 Furniture and furnishings

 All furniture and furnishings should meet the fire resistance requirements of the Furnishing (Fire Safety) Regulations 1988.
 These set levels of fire resistance for all new and second hand furniture in let accommodation.